2qk/beam/README.md

-Beam is an active updation fork of l-ust/beamed
+Beam is an active updation fork of l-ust/beamed that im updatimg and making the original tool was made by a good friend lust.

 down below is beamed description